fact-project/fact-tools/src/site/markdown/programming_examples/parameter.md

 		}

 The usual convention here is to put the getter and setter methods as last members in the class.
-The correspnding line in the .xml file would look like this:
+The corresponding line in the .xml file would look like this:

 		<fact.somePackage.SomeProcessor someValue="3.141452234" />